HrobskyAles/CWR/README.md

 # Arma: Cold War Assault - Remastered

 This repository holds the engine and game source code (codename *Poseidon*) behind *Arma: Cold War Assault* — the game first released in 2001 as *Operation Flashpoint: Cold War Crisis*.
 That release launched Bohemia Interactive and began the technology lineage that later grew into Real Virtuality, Arma, and Enfusion.
-The code has been modernized to C++20, built with CMake and Clang, with cross-platform support for Windows x64 and Linux x64.
+The code has been modernized to C++20, built with CMake and Clang, with cross-platform support for Windows x64, Linux x64, and native Apple Silicon macOS.
 Bohemia Interactive is releasing it to the community that has kept this game alive for more than two decades — to study it, build on it, fix it, and create from it.
 Three things are worth keeping separate:

 **Source code (this repository)**